PrakharSharma888/DelegateCall/README.md

 # Good.sol :
 It will contain the address of the Helper contract, and a variable called owner.
 The function setNum will do a delegatecall() to the Helper contract.

+# Helper.sol :
+This is a simple contract which updates the value of num through the setNum function.
+Since it only has one variable, the variable will always point to Slot 0.
+When used with delegatecall, it will modify the value at Slot 0 of the original contract.

+# Attack.sol :
+This contract attacks on good.sol makes its address as the helper address in place of the actual helper contract address

 ## :white_check_mark: Requirements ##

 Before starting :checkered_flag:, you need to have [Git](https://git-scm.com) and [Node](https://nodejs.org/en/) and [Hardhat](https://hardhat.org/) installed.